Fu Dogs – Temple Lion’s placement for your home or office.

 Are you prepared for 2022?

-Fu Dogs are an extremely powerful protection for your home or business; you will find most homes or business in Asia complemented by a pair either inside or outside.
-Out of all the cures and enhancers in Feng Shui, Fu Dogs in our opinion are the most essential.
-They come in all shapes and sizes and some of the homes I have visited all over the world display some of the most magnificent pairs I have seen especially the ones in Asia.
+Fu Dogs are extremely powerful protection for your home or business; you will find most homes or businesses in Asia complemented by a pair either inside or outside.
+Out of all the cures and enhancers in Feng Shui, Fu Dogs, in our opinion, are the most essential.
+They come in all shapes and sizes, and some of the homes I have visited all over the world display some of the most magnificent pairs I have seen, especially the ones in Asia, although you would be amazed at how many I have noticed that have been placed incorrectly and this is even in southeast Asia.

-Probably the most impressive are from the Beijing’s Forbidden City as shown below, these are really amazing to see.
+The most impressive are Beijing’s Forbidden City, as shown below; these are really amazing to see.

-They are also know as guardian Lions, lion dogs, or temple lions.
-We consult on hundreds of homes and business each year and around 70% will have Fu Dogs either placed by the door or windowsills, I would also say that 50% are placed in the wrong order, check below for confirmation.
+They are also known as guardian Lions, lion dogs, or temple lions.
+We consult on hundreds of homes and businesses each year, and around 70% will have Fu Dogs either placed by the door or windowsills; I would also say that 50% are placed in the wrong order; check below for confirmation.

 Where do I place Fu Dogs in 2022?

-For protection in 2021 you should place a pair of Fu Dogs – temple Lions in the west if they are red coloured or in the southeast if they are made from metal, especially if you have a main door in either of these locations.
-As with all Feng Shui cures and enhancers you should make sure you cleanse all your symbolic ornaments.
+For protection in 2022, you should place a pair of Fu Dogs – temple Lions in the northeast if they are red coloured or in the centre if they are made from metal, especially if you have a main door in either of these locations.
+As with all Feng Shui cures and enhancers, you should make sure you cleanse all your symbolic ornaments.
 We cleanse all ours every 3-4 months by washing them and then placing them outside in a full moon or direct sunlight for at least 2-3 hours.
-By doing this you cleanse them of negative energy and empower them with positive Sheng qi energy.
+By doing this, you cleanse them of negative energy and empower them with positive Sheng qi energy.

-You will find many variations on web sites, some will have a ball under one paw others will have a Cub under another paw, the most important thing to remember is the order placement and not which foot the ball or cub is under.
+You will find many variations on websites, some will have a globe or ball under one paw, and others will have a Cub under another paw; the most important thing to remember is the order placement and not which foot the ball or cub is under.